Darbjm/Corner/README.md

 # <img src='readme/Temp.png' width='200'>

 <h1>Freelance Project: Corner !!Currently Under contruction!!</h1>

-<h2>Problem: People want more say in what their local stores supply, local stores want better research on this.</h2>
+<h2>Problem: People want more say in what their local store’s supply, local stores want better research on this.</h2>

 <h2>Solution: Build a web app that allows users to vote on food goods for their local area, and allow local stores to access this data.</h2>

 <!-- | Contents                      |                                |
 | ----------------------------- | ------------------------------ |
 | 1.
 [Overview](#overview)      | 6.
 [Future content](#future)   |